abeebridwan/Ecommerce/README.md

 ## Thank You for the opportunity
 - All features were build and completed
 - non - stop committing from the beginning to the end- two(2) weeks plus....
-- Looking forward to your response and thank you once again taking your time to check it out
+- Looking forward to your response and thank you once again for taking your time to check this out